A recipe for a rich, delicious and creamy Matcha Hojicha Coconut Ice Cream Bars: vegan hojicha ice cream enrobed with a matcha chocolate shell.

 Fold into the whipped cream into the sweetened condensed coconut milk mixture.

 Enrobe the hojicha ice cream with a matcha chocolate shell to give it some balanced earthiness and sweetness.

 - The night before you want to make the ice cream, take the can of coconut milk and flip it upside down.
 Then place it into the fridge -- this will ensure that the coconut cream settles to the bottom and separates from the coconut water.

 - Be sure to use a brand of coconut milk that is pure coconut, without any gums or stabilizers.

 - A pinch of salt helps to balance the flavour.

 Let me know if you make these ice cream bars.
-Tag me @siftandsimmer on Instagram — I’d love to see your creations!
+Leave me a comment/rating below and tag me @siftandsimmer on Instagram -- I'd love to see your creations!